Eventual vs Strong Consistency Tradeoffs in JanusGraph

 g.V().has('test_node', 'id', 'diag-001').values('ts').next()

-Calculate delta: System.currentTimeMillis() - returned_ts.
-A delta exceeding refresh_interval * 2 indicates index queue backlog or segment merge contention.
+Compute System.currentTimeMillis() - returned_ts.
+A delta exceeding refresh_interval * 2 indicates index-queue backlog or segment-merge contention, not normal latency.

 from gremlin_python.driver.driver_remote_connection import DriverRemoteConnection